vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 Yeah we can, but there is just one catch.
 As i said at the start loc works with _labels_.

 Labels are the column names and row names (or Indexes).
-Let's see what that means
+Let's see what that means.

 ```python
 df.columns #Column names